 Every section must be stained on the front, back, and all four edges with a high-quality exterior-grade oil-based stain.
 We do not recommend stains that contain paraffin, or water-based stains.
 These require more maintenance and do not provide the level of protection necessary to protect against weathering.
 While staining the back (interior) side of the door is optional, it must at least be sealed.

-All surfaces (front/back/sides) must be treated with a high-quality oil-based sealer, applied in accordance with all instructions provided with the door.
+All surfaces (front/back/sides) must be treated with a high-quality oil-based sealer, applied by all instructions provided with the door.
 All required stains must be applied within two days of receipt of the door.

 Garage doors can be damaged or have their appearance marred if proper instructions are not followed during the painting, staining, and sealing processes.
 The warranty will likely not cover damage resulting from painting between door sections without allowing for necessary drying time or failing to protect treated surfaces from physical contact before it is completely dried.
 It is best to avoid dark shades of stain or paint on garage doors with southern or western exposure, as these orientations receive the greatest sun exposure.
 A black or dark-colored door will absorb more heat, leading potentially to warping and cracking.